arju1996/nn-from-scratch/zzz_notes/knowledge.md

 *. i thiink the idea of represnting these operations as dot product itself is kinda not 100% true

-*.
-Dense Layer (Fully Connected Layer) == A type of layer where every input is connected to every output neuron.

 *.np.sum(A, axis = 0) => seperate/cut via cols; and then sqeeze to a col
 ie if 4*2 => 2
 axis = 1 means row